aorthey/FibrationTrees/README.md

 - [x] Add MobileManip DvP scenario

 Required
+- [x] Parallel fibration requires a different selection method.
+I.e. when one factor is not yet solved, it should be given precedence.
 - [ ] Save and Load Active View
 - [ ] Terminate immediately on invalid goal
-- [x] Parallel fibration requires a different selection method.
-I.e. when one factor is not yet solved, it should be given precedence.
 - [ ] Make a unit test for parallel section search
 - [ ] Make unit test for motion validation on Reedssheppcars
+- [ ] Print output of benchmark to png file

 Optional
 - [ ] Rename FactorTrees branch ompl to Fibrationtrees